danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 ```

-3)  Pull the repository so that you make sure you are adding data to the newest version of the repository.
+3)  Pull the repository to merge your committed changes with the newest version of the repository.

 ```
 # make sure your version of the files are up to date before you try to add new things to the repository